Buddhakid/homework1-RaimoHaimbili/Homework-1/README.md

 ### How to check code style

-You need to run the `build` Gradle task with the `runDetekt` argument: `./gradlew build -PrunDetekt`
+You need to run the `build` Gradle task with the `runDetekt` argument: `./gradlew build -PrunDetekt`#   A S D - R a i m o H  
+ 